jklemens90/Terraform/Three Tier Architecture/README.md

 Other notable implementations include Active Directory and Appstream.

+A Lambda function (written in Python) that will automate snapshots of EBS volumes for servers on a nightly basis.
+This lambda function will be triggered by an EventBridge scheduler.

 -------------------------------------------------------------------------------------

 Features yet to be implemented-

-A Lambda function (written in Python) that will automate snapshots of EBS volumes for servers on a nightly basis.
-This lambda function will be triggered by an EventBridge scheduler.
-    a.
-Function and infrastructure have been deployed to AWS, but additional troubleshooting is needed to ensure snapshots are being created.

 Apply SSL cert to ELB to facilitate HTTPS connections over the internet.